ergo-services/ergo/docs/basics/process.md

 The factory is called each time you spawn - each process gets a fresh instance.
 This isolation is important for the actor model.

-`gen.ProcessOptions` configures the new process: mailbox size, environment variables, compression settings, message priority, and linking behavior.
+`gen.ProcessOptions` configures the new process: mailbox size, environment variables, compression settings, message priority, linking behavior, and initialization timeout.
 Most options have sensible defaults.
 The main ones you'll configure are `MailboxSize` (to limit memory) and `Env` (to pass configuration).

+`InitTimeout` limits how long `ProcessInit` can take.
+Zero uses the default (5 seconds).
+If initialization exceeds this timeout, the process is terminated with `gen.ErrTimeout` and spawn returns an error.
+For remote spawn and application processes, the maximum allowed value is 15 seconds - exceeding this limit returns `gen.ErrNotAllowed`.

 Two options deserve explanation: `LinkParent` and `LinkChild`.
 These options provide a convenient way to establish links automatically after initialization completes.
 If `LinkChild` is set, the parent links to the child.
 If `LinkParent` is set, the child links to the parent.
 These links only work for process-spawned children, not node-spawned processes.
 Note that you can also call `Link` methods directly during initialization if needed.